 Khubilganread more »

 Khuran-NojonA Buriat rain-deity.
 He stores rain in barrels each of which, when opened, causes rain to fall for three days.
-In some accounts, referred to as Khuran-Nojon.
+Also referred to as Khuran-Nojon.

 Ku'urkilCreator-god of the Chukchee tribe.
 The first human being.
-Also commonly known as Ku'urkil, Kamchadal, Kamchadal, Kutkhu, Kutkhu, Kutku, Kutq, Kutk, Chukckee Ku'urki, Koryak Kutkinna'qu or Quikinna'qu.
+Occasionally referred to as Ku'urkil, Kamchadal, Kamchadal, Kutkhu, Kutkhu, Kutku, Kutq, Kutk, Chukckee Ku'urki, Koryak Kutkinna'qu or Quikinna'qu.

 Kudairead more »

 kurmesA shamanistic fetish in the form of an image.
 At times, identified as kurmes, Buriat ongon, Buriat ongon, tyus, Turkish tyus, Turkish tyus or ongon.

 Kutread more »

 Kybai-khotunread more »